com-480-data-visualization/datavis-project-2022-plot-twist/README.md

 The dataset consists of 36 120 matches summaries.
 Each line contains:
-- Information about the tournament (name, location etc)
+- Information about the tournament (name, location, etc...)
-- Information about the match (surface, date, rounds, comment etc)
+- Information about the match (surface, date, rounds, comment, etc...)
-- Information about the players (winner, loser, nationalities, world ranking, ATP points etc)
+- Information about the players (winner, loser, nationalities, world ranking, ATP points, etc...)
-- Physical information about the players (playing hand, weights, height etc)
+- Physical information about the players (playing hand, weights, height, etc...)
 - Betting odds information (odds of match loser and winner from different online platforms)

 For clarity, we did not present all of the 54 columns.
 The full descriptions can be found in the "milestone1.ipynb".